 - § 1.
-The present general conditions shall apply to contracts for the provision of works and supplies within building and engineering.) - Subs.
-2. In relation to supplies the term 'employer' shall be defined as the buyer and 'contractor' as the vendor.
-In relation to sub-contracts the term 'employer' shall be defined as the main contractor and 'contractor' as the sub-contractor. - Subs.
+The present general conditions for turnkey contracts shall apply to package contracts (also termed 'design and build contracts') within building and engineering. - Subs.
+2. For the purpose of the present conditions, 'turnkey contract' shall be defined as a contract covering the most important part of the design and planning process and most of the other services provided for the building or construction works. - Subs.
 3. Deviations from the general conditions shall be valid only when it is clearly and explicitly stated in which respects such deviations are to be made. - Subs.
 4. Unless otherwise provided the amounts stated shall not include value-added tax (VAT). - Subs.
-5. Unless otherwise provided the term 'work-day' shall be defined as all such weekdays from Monday through to Friday as are not official public holidays. - Subs.
+5. Unless otherwise provided the term 'workday' shall be defined as all such weekdays from Monday through to Friday as are not official public holidays. - Subs.
 6. All documents shall be drafted in Danish, and all indications of currency, measures and weight shall be Danish indications.
 Negotiations, including site meetings, shall be conducted in Danish.
 If documents are also drafted in another language and in the event that discrepancies appear between the foreign-language version and the Danish text, the Danish text shall prevail. - Subs.
-7. The legal relationship between the parties shall in all respects be treated in accordance with Danish law.
+7. The legal relationship between the parties shall in all respects be treated in accordance with Danish law. - Subs.
+8. For the purpose of the present conditions, the term 'the work' shall include the project, and 'sub-contractors' shall include consulting engineers and technicians employed by the contractor.